mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Loraine's submission was the clear winner as soon as I saw it.
 It was everything I didn't realize I had been looking for the whole time.

-I had led the artists astray by referencing *The Book of Bad Arguments* because in that book, the cartoons are the star of the show.
+I had led the artists astray by referencing *An Illustrated Book of Bad Arguments* .
+In that book, the cartoons are the star of the show.
 In my blog post, I wanted the cartoons to support the text, not the other way around.

 Loraine's cartoon was by far the simplest, but it was also the most efficient.
 Like elegant code, it communicated the essential idea and eliminated everything else.